quicwg/base-drafts/draft-ietf-quic-transport.md

 frame.
 Upon sending either of these frames for a stream, the endpoint MUST NOT send a STREAM frame carrying data beyond the final offset.

-An endpoint that receives any frame for this stream after receiving either a FIN flag and all stream data preceding it, or a RST_STREAM frame, MUST quietly discard the frame, with one exception.
+An endpoint that receives a FIN flag or a RST_STREAM frames knows the final offset for this stream.
 If a STREAM frame carrying data beyond the received final offset is received, the endpoint MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).

+An endpoint MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error if it receives a RST_STREAM or a FIN flag with a lower final offset than the highest data offset it already received on that stream.

 An endpoint that receives a RST_STREAM frame (and which has not sent a FIN or a RST_STREAM) MUST immediately respond with a RST_STREAM frame, and MUST NOT send